Frenchfan/Frenchfan/README.md

 I am Petr, I am open for new projects in IT as Java developer.
 My email - sumkin.gpb@gmail.com.

-I have been coding Java for about a year (as of February 2022):
+I have been coding Java for about a year:

-- In July 2021, I finished the on-site course **"Java and Android applications"** at the educational center [Professional](https://eduprof.mos.ru/upload/programms/P34.pdf) under the government of Moscow
-- I have completed most of the levels of the online course **[JavaRush / CodeGym](https://codegym.cc/)** and started the online internship, developing Java Enterprise Online Project (Maven/ Spring/ Security/ JPA(Hibernate)/ REST(Jackson)/ Bootstrap(CSS)/ jQuery) - to be completed in April 2022.
-I have uploaded over 700 solved tasks (Java syntax, Java Core, collections, multithreading, streams, CRUD etc.) at [JRushTasks](https://github.com/Frenchfan/JRushTasks) repository.
+- Since July 2022 I have been studying at GeekBrains platform - Frontend Developer (Javascript).
+My studies also include acquaintance with Python, C# and Java - see github (https://github.com/Frenchfan) for details
+- In November 2022 I obtained a diploma of SQL specialist by the Far-Eastern University in cooperation with stepik.org (I have e-certificates)
-- In January 2022, I finished the "trainee" level at the **[job4j.ru](job4j.ru)**.
+- In 2022 I finished the "trainee" level at the **[job4j.ru](job4j.ru)**.
 This is an online Java-studying platform with over 2,500 students and 2,000 tasks.
 All of the tasks are reviewed by professional mentors, the course comprises oral exams.
 The "trainee" level includes basic syntax of Java, Git, Maven, Checkstyle, JaCoCo, jUnit, key design patterns, collections, lambda and stream.
 I have solved over 500 educational tasks.
 I am to continue the course to "junior" and "middle" levels going in depth with collections, multithreading, spring, servlets, SQL, JDBC, Hibernate (all these technologies I already know to some extent).
+- In July 2021, I finished the on-site course **"Java and Android applications"** at the educational center [Professional](https://eduprof.mos.ru/upload/programms/P34.pdf) under the government of Moscow
+- I have completed most of the levels of the online course **[JavaRush / CodeGym](https://codegym.cc/)** and started the online internship, developing Java Enterprise Online Project (Maven/ Spring/ Security/ JPA(Hibernate)/ REST(Jackson)/ Bootstrap(CSS)/ jQuery) - to be completed in April 2022.
+I have uploaded over 700 solved tasks (Java syntax, Java Core, collections, multithreading, streams, CRUD etc.) at [JRushTasks](https://github.com/Frenchfan/JRushTasks) repository.

 Most of the educational projects are available at my Github repositories with additional tests and comments, for example: